Redocly/redocly-cli/.changeset/strong-crews-change.md

 "@redocly/cli": patch
 ---

-Fixed the `no-invalid-media-type-examples` rule which allowed falsy example values to pass for any schema.
+Fixed `no-invalid-media-type-examples`, `no-invalid-parameter-examples`, and `no-invalid-schema-examples` rules which allowed falsy example values to pass for any schema.